 Affordable Tooth Extraction in Bryan-College Station, TX

-Dental extraction is a common dental practice that consists of removing a tooth from its socket.
-Both the crown, which is the visible portion of the tooth and the tooth roots are removed.
-Teeth that have fully erupted are generally removed through simple extraction, which involves using specialized tools to lift or pull the tooth from its socket.
-If necessary, the extracted tooth can later be replaced by a dental implant or bridge.
+A dental extraction is a common practice of removing a tooth from its socket.
+We remove the crown, the visible portion of the tooth, and the tooth roots.
+We generally remove teeth that have erupted through simple extraction, which involves using specialized tools to lift or pull the tooth from its socket.
+The extracted tooth can later be replaced by a dental implant or bridge if necessary.

 Some symptoms that may indicate that you need a tooth extraction include severe tooth pain, visible cracks or chips in the tooth, and persistent sensitivity to hot or cold temperatures.
 If you notice any of these symptoms, it’s essential to schedule an appointment with Dr. Rahimi-Thornton as soon as possible to discuss your treatment options.
 In some cases, you can avoid tooth extraction if we can catch the damage early enough, and we can repair the tooth with a filling or crown.
 However, an extraction may be the only option if the tooth is too severely damaged.

 When you sit in the dentist’s chair for your extraction procedure, Dr. Rahimi-Thornton will begin with a local anesthetic.
 Once you are numb, she will use a tool called an elevator to lift the tooth, exposing the ligament that holds it into place.
 Dr. Rahimi-Thornton may rock the tooth back and forth to create more room in the socket.
 Then, a tool called forceps, which looks like tweezers, will be used to pull the tooth.
 Then, she will pack the area with gauze.